Prepare for your interview

-Wow, that’s a lot of questions.
-TL;DR: we interview as many people from as many places as possible.
-The longer answer: in a perfect world, we would love to interview everyone who applies, but we’re not a huge firm, so we can’t do that.
-We do try to interview as many people as we can.
-We don’t have a GPA or degree requirement, and we do hire students of all tenures from many different universities and concentrations.
+The short answer: We interview as many people from as many places as possible.
+The longer answer: We would love to interview everyone who applies, but we’re not a huge firm, so we can’t do that.
+We try to interview as many people as we can.
+We don’t have a GPA or degree requirement, and we hire students of all tenures from many different universities and concentrations.
 We had over 70 universities represented in last year’s global internship program.

 Nope!
 If there’s something you think we should know about that doesn’t fit nicely onto your resume/CV, feel free to include it in the text box at the bottom of our application.
 If not, feel free to leave this blank.

 Nope!
 But those with previous finance experience are of course welcome to apply.

 We get a lot of requests like this.
 If we said yes to all of them, we wouldn’t have time to do our actual work.
 So unfortunately, no. Plus, most of us are already appropriately caffeinated.

 Depending on your role and which office you’re in, this might vary a bit, but we work hard to provide a reasonable work-life balance.
 Most nights, things are pretty empty by about 6:30pm.

 Jane Street is also a place that respects people’s time outside of the office.
 People here work incredibly hard during the day, but when they go home, they have the freedom to disconnect from work and focus on the rest of their lives.

 This changes from office to office, and depending on the role.
 Check with your recruiter if you’re not sure whether we’ll sponsor for the position you’re considering.

 When we receive an application, we consider it for all open roles globally.
 From there, we’ll try to eliminate roles that don’t seem like a great fit, and help you find the right home.
 It’s not uncommon for candidates to be considered for more than one team over the course of their interview process.
 Our goal is to help you figure out which role could be right for you.